RossPaterson/advent-of-code/2022/README.md

 The first part is an easy variation on past problems involving finding paths in a grid.
-For the second part, a brute force search reusing the first part is fast enough, though an all-pairs algorithm might be faster.
+For the second part, a brute force search reusing the first part is fast enough, but a simple variation is faster and neater.

-A minor point is that not all start points have a path to the destination.
+**Lesson:** sometimes it's useful to run path searches backwards.